lief-project/LIEF/doc/sphinx/formats/pe/index.rst

 .. note::

-   This API can also take an extra |lief-pe-builder-config| parameter
+   This API can also take an extra |lief-pe-builder-config| parameter.

 .. tabs::